shrutisingh15/Getting-and-Cleaning-Data-Course-Project/README.md

----
-title: "Getting and Cleaning data Course Project README file"
+## Getting and Cleaning data Course Project README
-output: html_document
----

 ** The repository contains the following files :